davmac314/tosaithe/README.md

 Tosaithe mainly serves now as:

-* An example UEFI bootloader
+* An example UEFI bootloader / boot menu
 * ... written in C++, exceptions and all
 * ... that can be built using standard Linux toolchain (GCC and GNU binutils)
 * ... that doesn't require EDK II or GNU-EFI